Club Initiatives

 Houston Astros

-- Still have single stream recycling for fans along with our electronic, pallet and cardboard recycling.
-Additionally, leftover food from events (including baseball games) is donated to Second Servings to feed those in need.
+- Starting dual-stream bowl pick as well as for fans along with continuing our electronic, pallet and cardboard recycling.
+Additionally, donated more than 18 tons of leftover food from events to Second Servings, providing more than 30,500 meals to individuals and families in the Houston area.

 - Have switched our disposable service ware to eco-friendly material for food service.